Skip to main content

 • Embezzlement

-Other felonies: 2 years
+Other felonies: Two years

-Misdemeanors 2 years
+Misdemeanors

 • The suspect is absent from the state or evades law enforcement

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Disclaimer: State laws are always subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult a criminal law attorney or conduct legal research to verify your state laws.

 Related Resources